 Students learn how the application of a gendered lens has challenged traditional historical and cultural assumptions.
 Students also gain a systematic knowledge of scholarship about women and gender.
 Because courses examine the ways in which gender has structured intellectual and social traditions within academia, or natural sciences, the minor is an excellent complement to many majors, including history, anthropology, sociology, philosophy, political science, economics, and biology.

 The women's studies program contributes to the university's teaching, research, and service missions by furthering university and societal goals of diversity, tolerance, and equity.
 In addition, students enrolled in the women's studies minor may take advantage of unique opportunities for research, writing, and activism outside the classroom by enrolling in an internship or directed study.

-For more information, contact Ellen Cox, director of the women's studies program.
+For more information, contact Simona Fojtova, director of the women's studies program.